On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 There are two obvious canonical forms which can be obtained for the curve $F(x,y)=0$.
 These two forms correspond to two canonical forms of elliptic integrals in the Euler differential equation \re{el_DD}.

 5pt

-(I) The first one can be obtained if one reduces polynomial $D_1(x)=D_2(x)$ to the canonical cubic Weierstrass form:
+(I) The first form can be obtained if one reduces polynomial $D_1(x)=D_2(x)$ to the canonical cubic Weierstrass form:

-Such form can be always achieved by an appropriate projective transformation (with possible complex coefficients).
-Then from the Stieltjes formula \re{det_F} we obtain the expression (see also \cite{Halphen}) \be F(x,y)=(xy + (x+y)w + g_2/4)^2 - (x+y+w)(4xyw-g_3)=0, \lab{WP_curve} \ee where $w=C$ is an arbitrary parameter.
-There is a parameterization of this curve in terms of the Weierstrass elliptic function and $w=\wp(u_0)$, where $u_0$ is an arbitrary constant.
-It is easy to calculate the discriminant:
+Such form can be always obtained through using an appropriate projective transformation (with possible complex coefficients).
+Then, from the Stieltjes formula \re{det_F}, we obtain the following expression (see also \cite{Halphen}) \be F(x,y)=(xy + (x+y)w + g_2/4)^2 - (x+y+w)(4xyw-g_3)=0, \lab{WP_curve} \ee where $w=C$ is an arbitrary parameter.
+There is a parameterization of this curve through the Weierstrass elliptic function and $w=\wp(u_0)$, where $u_0$ is an arbitrary constant.
+The discriminant can then be easily calculated through